Current Work

 No excitement for me in

-killing creatures needlessly
+killing creatures needlessly,

-or expensive escapes
+or expensive African escapes

-hunting sprees
+or Montana hunting sprees

 or Big Guns